mhcrnl/ogcalc/doc/gtk-c.rst

 calculation_widgets`, was passed to the signal handler, cast to a :c:type:`gpointer`.
 The reverse process is now applied, casting :c:data:`data` to a pointer of type :c:type:`struct calculation_widgets`.
+This is one of the major flaws with GTK+; casting to and from raw pointers completely defeats compile-time type checking and can lead to crashes and/or undefined behaviour if the wrong type is passed.

 .. code-block:: c